srijaniroy/StockMate/README.md

    ```

 4. The application will create and use an SQLite database (`inventory.db`) to store data.
 The database will be automatically created if it doesn't exist.

+## Technologies Used

+- **Python**: Core programming language for building the application logic.
+- **SQLite**: Lightweight, serverless relational database to store products, suppliers, and order details.
+- **Regular Expressions (Regex)**: Used for validating contact numbers and product details.
+- **Object-Oriented Programming (OOP)**: Application built using classes to represent Products, Suppliers, Orders, and Inventory management.

 ## Database Schema